whmsft/WhirlEdit/README.md

 ## Questions:

-1. Why isn't the logo like the standard logos made by me? (logos with software initials on a blue square)

-\> because focus on editing and not whirling!

-2. What is the codename scheme?
+1. What is the codename scheme?

-\> 1 adjective and a noun with same initials (currently preview is at "U": "Upright Umbrella")
+\> An adjective and a noun with same initials (currently preview is at "U": "Upright Umbrella")

 <hr>